Carly Chaikin

-Carly Chaikin (born 1989 or 1990) is an American actress.
+Carly Chaikin is an American actress.
 Her acting career began in 2009 and she received her breakout role two years later, co-starring as Dalia Royce in the ABC sitcom Suburgatory.
 She played the role until the series' cancellation in 2014, and one year later began playing the role of Darlene in the USA Network thriller drama series Mr. Robot.

 Early life

 Chaikin was born in Santa Monica, California, to a cardiologist father and a psychotherapist mother.
 She was raised Jewish and has a sister.

 She attended The Archer School for Girls and the New Roads School.
 During this time she played a variety of sports, including volleyball, softball, basketball, and soccer.

 Career

 2009–2011: Early career

 Chaikin knew she wanted to be an actress since she was 11.
 During high school, she decided to forgo college and dedicate herself to acting.

 In 2009, Chaikin landed the role of Veronica in the film The Consultants, released December 4, 2010 in the US.
 The same year, Chaikin starred alongside Miley Cyrus in the film adaptation of Nicholas Sparks' The Last Song, initially released in the US on March 31, 2010.
 She played the role of Blaze, the antagonist of the film, a rebel that stirs up trouble for Ronnie, played by Cyrus.